Thunderstorms with pea-sized hail to hit Georgia Sunday

-A weather alert was issued by the National Weather Service on Sunday at 4:12 p.m. for strong thunderstorms until 4:45 p.m.
-The alert is for Hall, Gwinnett and Barrow counties.
+A report from the National Weather Service was issued on Sunday at 6:05 p.m. for strong thunderstorms until 6:30 p.m.
+The alert is for Newton, Henry and Butts counties.

-Wind gusts of up to 50 mph and pea-sized hail (0.25 inches) are likely.
+Wind gusts of up to 40 mph and pea-sized hail (0.25 inches) are foreseen.

-"At 4:11 p.m., a strong thunderstorm was over Road Atlanta-Lanier Speedway, or 10 miles south of Gainesville, moving north at 5 mph," says the NWS.
+"At 6:05 p.m., a strong thunderstorm was over Ola, or 8 miles east of McDonough, moving northeast at 10 mph," says the NWS.
 "Expect minor damage to tree limbs and blowing around of light, unsecured objects."

-Locations impacted by the alert include Gainesville, Buford, Braselton, Flowery Branch, Oakwood, Hoschton, Pendergrass, Talmo, Candler, Thompsons Mill, Chateau Elan, Aqualand Park, Chestnut Mountain and Road Atlanta-Lanier Speedway.
+Locations impacted by the alert include McDonough, Porterdale, Stewart, Ola, Worthville, Fincherville, Oak Hill and Rocky Plains.

 The NWS adds, "People outdoors should seek shelter immediately.
 If you can hear thunder, you are close enough to be struck by lightning."